 But guys-- You already know how you like your tuna salad, right?

 You can use my recipe here, or swap out your own favorite seafood salad ingredients.

 This recipe is for my favorite version of both tuna and mackerel salad.
 It's not fussy, but it is delicious, quick, and a fabulous lunch.

 The New Classic: Mackerel Salad

 For this easy mackerel salad, I used Greek yogurt instead of mayonnaise.
 If you prefer mayo, or are avoiding dairy-- mayonnaise works perfectly here.
 I also used pickle relish, and something sweet-- raisins or dried cranberries.

 I tested this recipe using oil instead of mayo or yogurt-- it was good, but it didn't taste as much like the tuna salad I was trying to replicate.

 This mackerel salad is perfect as a low-carb option, and is delicious on its own or in a lettuce wrap.
 Or, grab some multi-grain bread, and make yourself an easy seafood sandwich!

-- 1 4oz can mackerel, oil drained King Oscar Mackerel recommended
+- 4 ounces can mackerel, oil drained King Oscar Mackerel recommended

-- 1/3 cup greek yogurt (whole milk), or sub mayo (Use mayo to stay dairy-free)
+- ⅓ cup greek yogurt or mayo (divided) (Use mayo to stay dairy-free)